idamaraju1/ECE552/README.md

 More to be announced...

 ## phase4 notes
-- HowToRun.txt: how to run local tests
+- HowToRun.txt (for unjuanable2): how to run local tests
 - all control signals.xlsx: values of all controls signals corresponding to each inst
 - rtl/: all .v files need to be submitted
   - rf.v: doesn't have an write_enable signal.
 Because in tb.v, they use the condition ```rd_waddr != 5'd0``` to indicate a write inst.